MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/configuration-tips.md

 ##Configure tools to work with a proxy
 If you are using Visual Studio behind a proxy, such as a corporate firewall, you may need to configure proxy settings for the npm package manager and for git before you can use Visual Studio Tools for Apache Cordova.

->**Important:**
+> [!CRITICAL]
-Using npm proxy settings with recent versions of Node.js can cause Cordova to fail to acquire plugins at the command line or in the configuration designer or when adding platforms required for build.
+> Using npm proxy settings with recent versions of Node.js can cause Cordova to fail to acquire plugins at the command line or in the configuration designer or when adding platforms required for build.
 If you encounter unexpected issues (particularly a “TypeError: Request path contains unescaped characters” error), try downgrading Node.js to 0.10.29.

 ### To configure proxy settings for npm package manager